MaheraFurniturewala/StalkGit/README.md

 # Key features 💡

 ## Curent
-For now our demo application contains single-page web site where it is possible to simple find the user, information on Github and all of repositories.
+For now our demo application contains a single-page web site where it is possible to simply find the users information on Github and all of the users repositories.

 ## Future plans
-As we mentioned , Our purpose is to make Open-Source developer's life easier.
-So, on our website besides current features, we are going to add open issues managemenet system.It will be a possible to find User with some tags (like language , datetime).
-Open source developer can find all of the open issues on her/his or someone else profile with some filtered options (most common datetime option).
+As we mentioned , Our purpose is to make an Open-Source developer's life easier.
+So, on our website besides the current features, we are going to add open issues managemenet system.It will be possible to find a User with some tags (like Language , Datetime, University, Organization, stars etc).
+Open source developers can find all of the open issues on her/his profile or an organizations page with some filtered options (most common datetime option).
 So, it will be possible to easily check all of the new issues.

-# Novelty 💎

 # Tech Stack 📚